A rich conformational palette underlies human CaV2.1-channel availability

 Abstract

 Depolarization-evoked opening of Ca V 2.1 (P/Q-type) Ca 2+ -channels triggers neurotransmitter release, while voltage-dependent inactivation (VDI) limits channel availability to open, contributing to synaptic plasticity.
 The mechanism of Ca V 2.1 response to voltage is unclear.
-Using voltage-clamp fluorometry and kinetic modeling, we optically tracked and physically characterized the structural dynamics of the four Ca V 2.1 voltage-sensor domains (VSDs).
+Using voltage-clamp fluorometry and kinetic modeling, we optically track and physically characterize the structural dynamics of the four Ca V 2.1 voltage-sensor domains (VSDs).
+The VSDs are differentially sensitive to voltage changes, both brief and long-lived.
 VSD-I seems to directly drive opening and convert between two modes of function, associated with VDI.
 VSD-II is apparently voltage-insensitive.
 VSD-III and VSD-IV sense more negative voltages and undergo voltage-dependent conversion uncorrelated with VDI.
 Auxiliary β-subunits regulate VSD-I-to-pore coupling and VSD conversion kinetics.
-Ca V 2.1 VSDs are differentially sensitive to voltage changes brief and long-lived.
-Specifically the voltage-dependent conformational changes of VSD-I are linked to synaptic release and plasticity.
+Hence, the central role of Ca V 2.1 channels in synaptic release, and their contribution to plasticity, memory formation and learning, can arise from the voltage-dependent conformational changes of VSD-I.

 Article activity feed